manny22isaac/AscendingNotes/README.md

  ['E', 'F#', 'G#', 'A', 'B', 'C#', 'D#']

-The program is modeled after the pitch constillation.
+The program is heavily modeled after the pitch constillation.
-The
+The notes in a key sequence operate as a clock.
+Counterclockwise the notes go down a scale and the flats are sharps.
+Clockwise the notes go up a scale and the sharps are flats.
+(Essentially they're the same notes.)

                               E(0)
                     D#(11)             F(1)